Arm Debugger

 To define and start a debug connection:

-To debug a virtual target using FVPs, you must have the models installed locally.
+To debug a virtual target using FVPs, you must install the models locally.
 The list of available FVPs depends on the version of Arm Debugger specified in the vcpkg-configuration.json file for your project.
 Arm Debugger includes a configuration database that provides access to these FVPs.

 Open the Command Palette.
 Search for Debug: Add Configuration... and then select it.